kuldeep23907/Top-Level/Bootcamp/ETHOnline/Enabler/README.md

 ### Data Model
 In the Hackathon, a Enabler is represented by the following data:
 * total of the Member contributions to the common pot since the Member is registered

+### Functional Model
+_(to be refined)_
+* when all Watchers have committed, a singleton Smart Contract is triggered and calculates the average damage assessment for each farmer (for each group of farmers in the true _Machu-Picchu_)
+* the average damage assessment is a weighted sum of all Watchers assessments, weighhted by the stakes and the reputations

 ## [Back to the Hackathon root README](https://github.com/Machu-Pichu/Top-Level/blob/master/Bootcamp/ETHOnline/README.md)